Do you know what Pogs are? Do you care? Does anybody who knows care?

 Throughout human history, people have become obsessed over the darndest things, especially in the consumer-driven economy that sprung up during the 1950s.
-Hula hoops, pet rocks, disco, pins, breakdancing, and of course, pogs were all once insanely popular, but like most fads they faded away, and these days most of us look back on all the hooplah and laugh.
+Hula hoops, pet rocks, pins, breakdancing, various child stars, One-Hit Wonder bands, Silly Bandz, fidget spinners, and (of course) pogs were all once insanely popular, but like most fads they faded away, and these days most of us look back on all the hooplah and laugh.

 - An early episode of the Pokémon dub includes a Macarena reference.
 Dogasu runs a site dedicated to the changes made in the dub, and even he had to snigger a bit at that.